RaverJay/CholerAegon/README.md

 ## Additional parameters

 ```
+--fasta <assembly/assemblies>       supply pre-assembled genomes instead of read data, do only AMR detection
---genome_reference <reference>      optional: supply a genome reference for the analyzed pathogen, will produce %ANI values
+--genome_reference <reference>      optionally supply a genome reference for the analyzed pathogen, will produce %ANI values for all assemblies
+--min_coverage_percent              specify minimum percentage of covered bases for an AMR gene to be considered present (default 80)
+--min_identity_percent              specify minimum percentage of identitical bases for an AMR gene to be considered present (default 80)
---do_all_assemblies                 do not skip short-read-only and long-read-only assemblies in hybrid mode
+--do_all_assemblies                 do not skip short-read-only and long-read-only assemblies in hybrid mode (default off)
---fasta <assembly/assemblies>       supply pre-assembled genomes for AMR detection only
---output <folder>                   specify output folder
 ```

 ## Pipeline overview